 With new technology working its way into oral health, the dentist’s office is a far nicer place to be than it once was.
 Many procedures now are actually pain-free and needles are becoming a thing of the past.
 But still, some people will not go near the dental clinic until they can no longer stand the pain.
 It shouldn’t be that way.

-Here are some tips on how to beat that anxiety.
+Here are some tips on how to beat that anxiety for your next dental visit.

 1. Are You And Your Dentist The Right Match?